 - Pickled onions

-- Pickled jalapeños
+- Pickled or fresh jalapeños

-- Cotija cheese
+- Cotija or queso fresco

 - Fresh lime wedges

-Turn It Into A Salad
+Turn It Into a Salad

-Salmon Tacos Recipe
+Roasted Salmon Tacos Recipe

 Equipment